Cream of Tartar – What is it?

 We use cream of tartar for stabilizing egg whites because it helps strengthen the structure of the bubbles and gives the whipped eggs more volume.

 You can use it to make your own baking powder.

 Mix the cream of tartar and baking soda together.
 Add the cornstarch and store in an airtight container.
 I had no idea making baking powder was so simple.

 Should I add cream of tartar to my royal icing?

 It depends.
-The first thing you need to do is look at the ingredients list on the meringue powder to see if the cream of tartar listed as one of the ingredients?
-If so, you don’t need to add it to your royal icing recipe and if it is not listed, you need to add it.
+The first thing you need to do is look at the ingredients list on the meringue powder to see if the cream of tartar is listed as one of the ingredients?
+If so, you don’t need to add it to your royal icing recipe because it’s already been added.
+You’ll need to add it if it is not listed.